mpv-player/mpv/DOCS/man/input.rst

 caveats with some properties (due to historical reasons):

 ``vid``, ``aid``, ``sid``
-    While playback is active, you can set existing tracks only.
-(The option allows setting any track ID, and which tracks to enable is chosen at loading time.)
+    While playback is active, these result the actually active tracks.
+For example, if you set ``aid=5``, and the currently played file contains no audio track with ID 5, the ``aid`` property will return ``no``.

-    Option changes at runtime are affected by this as well.
+    Before mpv 0.31.0, you could set existing tracks at runtime only.

 ``display-fps``
     This inconsistent behavior is deprecated.
 Post-deprecation, the reported